ShadowHat69/BaseElectronApp/README.md

 -Sockets
 -Express
 -Express-Basic-Auth
+-Node Open

 To do this use the following commands

 cd {project directory}
-npm install electron --save-dev~ npm install express socket.io express-basic-auth
+npm install electron --save-dev~ npm install express socket.io express-basic-auth open

 To run the electron server use start.bat or type: npm run start